milindalvares/ember-cli-accounting/readme.md

 Although this is almost a 1:1 port of accountant.js, there is a few differences:

 * Each function of accountant.js lives in its own module, so you can only import those functions you want to use.
-* Removed polifills for things like Array.prototype.map.
-Since this is going to be used with ember, we can give for granted that those functions will be there.
+* Removed some polifills for `Array.isArray`, `Array.prototype.map` and `Object.prototype.toString`.
+They are not required in modern browsers, and ember.js (unless you opt-out with `EXTEND_PROTOTYPES = false`) already provides polifills for those functions.
 * More tests than the original.
+* Enforced jshint.
+Cleaner code.

 ## Versioning